 We all know that hypertension is a real concern…

-Medically referred to as “Hypertension”, elevated pressureaffects many people.
+Elevated Blood pressure, clinically referred to as “Hypertension”, affects many people.

 In America alone, high blood pressure impacts one third (33%) of the adult population.
 That’s the equivalent of 70 million people … in the US alone.